poezio/slixmpp/docs/getting_started/echobot.rst

             else:
                 print('Unable to connect')

-To begin responding to messages, you'll see we called :meth:`sleekxmpp.basexmpp.BaseXMPP.process` which will start the event handling, send queue, and XML reader threads.
-It will also call the :meth:`sleekxmpp.plugins.base.base_plugin.post_init` method on all registered plugins.
-By passing ``block=True`` to :meth:`sleekxmpp.basexmpp.BaseXMPP.process` we are running the main processing loop in the main thread of execution.
-The :meth:`sleekxmpp.basexmpp.BaseXMPP.process` call will not return until after SleekXMPP disconnects.
+To begin responding to messages, you'll see we called :meth:`slixmpp.basexmpp.BaseXMPP.process` which will start the event handling, send queue, and XML reader threads.
+It will also call the :meth:`slixmpp.plugins.base.base_plugin.post_init` method on all registered plugins.
+By passing ``block=True`` to :meth:`slixmpp.basexmpp.BaseXMPP.process` we are running the main processing loop in the main thread of execution.
+The :meth:`slixmpp.basexmpp.BaseXMPP.process` call will not return until after Slixmpp disconnects.
 If you need to run the client in the background for another program, use ``block=False`` to spawn the processing loop in its own thread.

 .. note::

-    Before 1.0, controlling the blocking behaviour of :meth:`sleekxmpp.basexmpp.BaseXMPP.process` was done via the ``threaded`` argument.
-This arrangement was a source of confusion because some users interpreted that as controlling whether or not SleekXMPP used threads at all, instead of how the processing loop itself was spawned.
+    Before 1.0, controlling the blocking behaviour of :meth:`slixmpp.basexmpp.BaseXMPP.process` was done via the ``threaded`` argument.
+This arrangement was a source of confusion because some users interpreted that as controlling whether or not Slixmpp used threads at all, instead of how the processing loop itself was spawned.

     The statements ``xmpp.process(threaded=False)`` and ``xmpp.process(block=True)`` are equivalent.